Scooter-sharing system: Response and regulations

+Some citizens of Paris have raised concerns against scooter driving.
+These concerns include riders not wearing helmets, driving up to 27km/h, and that riders as young as 12 could legally hire the e-scooters.

+In 2023, Paris Mayor Anne Hidalgo called for a referendum on rental e-scooters.
+This referendum, which seeks to ban battery-powered rental e-scooters has amassed 91,300 votes or 90% of the 103,000 voters.
+With 1.38 million eligible voters recorded in the city’s electoral register, the total voter turnout was less than eight percent.

 Employment

 Electric chargers

 The scooter-sharing system introduced charging jobs that compensate people to find and charge scooters.
 Bird can approve workers after receiving personal, tax, and bank-account information.
 The process does not require a background check and attracts students and young professionals who want a flexible way to earn extra money.
 Companies even offer additional bonuses for missing or hard to find scooters; however, the incentives have backfired because some chargers intentionally hide the device to reap the extra cash.
 Earnings depend on the device's charge and location, but often range from 5 dollars to 20 dollars.
 Typically, scooters need half of a kilowatt-hour of electricity which costs about 5 cents.
 Competition over collecting scooters escalated to criminal acts including impersonating company officials to retrieve hoarded scooters and stealing account information through Facebook groups.

 Mechanics

 To sustain the condition of scooters, Bird hires three level of mechanics, L1, L2, and L3, to repair devices.
 The most rudimentary level, L1 focuses on minor repairs of brakes, tires, and throttles.
 The amount of compensation depends on the extent of damage and generally ranges from 5 to 20 dollars.